Everyone, including your four-legged friends (Yes, dogs are allowed).

 Because we love celebrating our city’s Irish roots.
 The Saint Patrick’s Association has been sponsoring the parade since 1967.
 The association is a nonprofit comprised of volunteers who support the celebration of Irish heritage and encourage families to embrace the long-standing tradition.
 Learn more about Saint Paul’s Irish history in our Insider's Blog.

-Before the parade, we recommend grabbing a pint at Barrio, Bulldog, PUBLIC Kitchen + Bar, Hat Trick Lounge, St. Paul Grill, Pazzaluna, American Burger Bar, or Great Waters.
+Before the parade, we recommend grabbing a pint at Birch's Lowertown, Bulldog, PUBLIC Kitchen + Bar, Hat Trick Lounge, St. Paul Grill or Pazzaluna.
 After the parade, check out the other festivities Saint Paul has to offer for St. Patrick’s Day.
-West Seventh Street is sure to be hopping as always.
+West 7th Street is sure to be hopping as always.